kalasjocke/sinatra-asset-pipeline/README.md

 # sinatra-asset-pipeline

-An asset pipeline implementation for Sinatra based on Sprockets with support for SASS, CoffeeScript and ERB.
-Built upon [sprockets-sass](https://github.com/petebrowne/sprockets-sass) and [sprockets-helpers](https://github.com/petebrowne/sprockets-helpers) from [petebrowne](https://github.com/petebrowne).
+An asset pipeline implementation for Sinatra based on [Sprockets](https://github.com/sstephenson/sprockets) with support for CoffeeScript, SASS, SCSS, LESS, ERB as well as CSS (SASS, YUI) and JavaScript (uglifier, YUI or Closure) minification.

 # Installation